cesehub/cesehub/README.md

 git push https://github.com/<your-github-account-name>/cesehub.git dev
 ```

-Before doing this, make sure you are in the folder cese-dev.
+Before doing this, make sure you are in the folder `cesehub-dev`.

 ### Create a Merge Request and Participate the Review